-Single ropes are mostly used for sports climbing in the hall or in a climbing or for ice climbing.
-They are comfortable and easy to handle and their high diameter usually makes them robust and durable.
-But not just the diameter, but also the sheath percentage is crucial for the durability.
+Single ropes are mostly used for sports climbing in the hall or outdoors or for ice climbing.
+They are comfortable and easy to handle and their high diameter usually makes them durable.
+Not just the diameter, but also the sheath percentage is crucial for the durability.
 That is the mass ratio between rope mantle and rope core.
 The higher the amount, the more abrasion resistant and durable the rope will be.
 The sheath percentage is always included in descriptions of a rope.

 For people who are doing a lot of indoor climbing and top rope climbing, a high sheath percentage is important, as the rope is under a lot of strain.

-For beginners, it is a good reference point to buy a rope with a diameter of more than ten millimeters.
+For beginners, it is a good reference point to buy a rope with a diameter of more than ten millimetres.

 Many single ropes have a mark in the middle.
 This is to ensure that the climber wont climb higher than half the entire length of the rope when doing lead climbing.
-For anybody who spends a lot of time in different climbing gardens, “bicolor”-ropes are recommendable.
-Their halves are each a different color, which makes it easy to see the middle of the rope – even after having used it for some time.
-Although middle marks serve the same purpose, after long usage they are often no longer easily recognizable.
+For anybody who spends a lot of time in different climbing areas, “bicolour” ropes are recommendable.
+Their halves are each a different colour, which makes it easy to see the middle of the rope – even after having used it for some time.
+Although middle marks serve the same purpose, after long usage, they are often no longer easily recognisable.

 Quite often, single ropes are also used for mountaineering, for example when climbing passages on rock are present.
 Here, usually a relatively thin single rope is chosen, as it weighs less.

-- Insert: Alpine climbing, ice climbing and mixed climbing, glacier and mountaineering, traditional climbing
+- Use: alpine climbing, ice climbing and mixed climbing, glacier and mountaineering, traditional climbing

 - Symbol: Circle with 1/2 inside